Critical Dynamics of Holographic Superfluids: Hydrodynamic perturbations and the symplectic current

 \subsection{Spacetime-dependent perturbations}

 For the class of perturbations we wish to study, for any bulk field $\delta\mathcal{F}$ we can perform the Fourier mode decomposition,

 due to the translational symmetry of the background spacetime \eqref{eq:background}.
 This reduces the problem to a system of linear ODEs for the radial functions $\delta f(r)$.
-By choosing the fixed function $S(r)$ to approach $S(r)\approx\frac{\ln r}{4\pi T}+\cdots$ close to the black hole horizon at $r=0$, we are guaranteed to have the correct infalling boundary conditions, provided that $\delta f(r)$ remains analytic there.
-Finally, in order for the boundary theory information to be packaged entirely in the asymptotics of $\delta f(r)$, we will choose $S(r)$ to behave as $S(r)= \mathcal{O}\left({(r+R)^{-4}}\right)$ close to the conformal boundary.
+The function $S(r)$ is the same as the one we introduced in the previous section.
+Its behaviour near the horizon guarantees the correct infalling boundary conditions (provided that $\delta f(r)$ remains analytic there), whereas its behaviour close to the conformal boundary ensures that the boundary theory information is packaged entirely in the asymptotics of $\delta f(r)$.

 Close to the boundary, the radial functions that parametrise our spacetime dependent perturbations will behave according to,

 The asymptotics of the functions $\delta g_{r\mu}$ can be fixed by using our freedom to choose coordinates.
 We stress that we do not choose to work in a particular coordinate system in the bulk, we only fix our coordinates asymptotically through the decays of the metric components $\delta g_{r\mu}$.
 Our choice for the fall-off of $\delta g_{r\mu}$ is such that it is consistent with the fall-off of $\delta g_{r\mu}$ of the static perturbations described in the previous section, and this is the reason for keeping the pure-gauge term $\delta g_{rr}^v$ in \eqref{eq:pert_uv_bcs}\footnote{Adding to our perturbation a pure-gauge perturbation generated by the bulk diffeomorphism $r\to r+\xi^r$, with $\xi^r=\frac{\delta g_{rr}^v}{6}\frac{1}{(r+R)^2}+\cdots$ near the boundary, cancels the $\mathcal{O}(1/r^5)$ term from the asymptotic expansion of $\delta g_{rr}$ and shifts $\delta t_{ab}\to \delta t_{ab}+\eta_{ab}\frac{\delta g_{rr}^v}{3}$.}.
 The rest of the above asymptotic behaviour is fixed by the equations of motion of the bulk theory.
 In particular, the constant $\delta B_r^s$ is fixed in terms of the sources $\delta\rho_{(s)}$, $\delta\theta_{(s)}$ through the gauge field equation of motion \eqref{eq:eom}.
 It will later become convenient to introduce the gauge invariant combination, $\delta m_a=\delta s_a+\partial_a \delta\theta_{(v)}$ between the external perturbative source for the gauge field and the phase of the order parameter.